 At the same time, we have learned a great deal about the college admissions process through research and conversations with college admissions officers.
-Our Academic Dean attends information sessions for the most selective colleges and universities in the country.
+Our Director attends information sessions for the most selective colleges and universities in the country.
 Touring college campuses and developing relationships with admissions officers provides up-to-date guidance designed to aid our students in the selective admissions process.
-We share this information with students and parents, and the Academic Dean communicates with each student’s preferred colleges to help the colleges better understand our students, our academic program, and our school.
+We share this information with students and parents, and our Director communicates with each student’s preferred colleges to help the colleges better understand our students, our academic program, and our school.

 The courses a student chooses to take in high school tell colleges a great deal about the student’s academic aptitude and disposition.
 Most courses at the Loudoun School are delivered at an honors or advanced level designed to emulate discussion-based college and graduate school seminars.
 When college admissions officers look at a high school student’s transcript and course selections, they do so in the context of the high school’s specific course offerings.
 Therefore, a student from a high school with few or no Advanced Placement courses (“APs”), for example, will not be disadvantaged compared to a student from a high school that offers many APs.
 Every transcript sent to colleges is accompanied by our high school profile that describes the curriculum in detail so admission representatives understand the rigor and focus of our program.